eljo/site/_guide/10-databases.md

 Storing persistent data is a common difficulty when migrating to a container-based workflow.
 Convox makes this simple with integrations of managed databases like [RDS Postgres](https://aws.amazon.com/rds/postgresql/) or [ElastiCache Redis](https://aws.amazon.com/elasticache/), provisioned as a Convox [Resource](/guide/resources/).

 When [developing](/guide/develop/) locally, however, you should run a database as one of the Services of your app.
-This strategy enables you to run the entire app with a single `convox start` command and not depend on additional configuration on your laptop.
+This strategy enables you to run the entire app with a single `convox start` command and not depend on additional configuration on your development machine.

 Because the database runs on software not maintained by your team, you should use a pre-built image.
 Convox offers [convox/postgres](https://hub.docker.com/r/convox/postgres/), [convox/mysql](https://hub.docker.com/r/convox/mysql/), and [convox/redis](https://hub.docker.com/r/convox/postgres/) on the Docker Hub as convenient base images, which you can add in the `services:` section of `docker-compose.yml`.